AgarwalConsulting/distributed-design-patterns-training/slides.md

 ---
 class: center, middle

-**Example**: A module that translates REST requests into SOAP for a legacy service.
+**Example:** A module that translates REST requests into SOAP for a legacy service.

 ---
 class: center, middle